KarlJosephKumar/rush_01_checker_visualizer/README.md

 ARG="2 4 4 3 3 2 2 2 1 3 2 2 4 4 2 1 3 3 6 1 2 4 3 4 2 2 3 1 4 2 2 3 2 2 3 2"; ./Checker_rush $ARG < 9x9_with_argument.txt; ./fdfexec output

+Visualizer works as follows:
+Click mouse scroll and up - down movement for in and out zoom.
+Right click to rotate.

 Feel free to change the error messages if they are too cringe :D

 # Credits to the contributors